Empowering pupils for a fulfilling journey through learning and work

 - University visits

-- Pre-University week (final week of the Trinity Term)
+- Futures Week – Pre-U & School Leavers Workshops (final week of the Trinity Term)

-- September – preparation for interview with Headmaster, Higher Education Coordinator and Director of Studies
+- Interview with Headmaster, Higher Education Coordinator and Director of Studies on plans and preparation for the future (September)

 - References completed